jameson-m-jolley/Gorebrum/README.md

 ## project requirements
 - must have the ability to turn on and off all none essential features.
 - all functions, typs, methods and tests must be documented no exceptions
+- user must be able to export the base model as data.